afurche/big-data-intern-recruitment-task/README.md

 # big-data-intern-recruitment-task
  Recruitment task for big data internship at VirtusLab

 My technology of choice to create this script was Python, simply because it is the technology I'm most comfortable in.
-To handle loading and joining of csv files I've decided to use Dask library, which provides Data Frames which work in a simmilar fashion to ones found in Pandas, altough allow to handle datasets which size is bigger than available memory (which was part of the task assumptions).
+To handle loading and joining of csv files I've decided to use Dask library, which provides Data Frames which work in a simmilar fashion to ones found in Pandas, although allow to handle datasets which size is bigger than available memory (which was part of the task assumptions).

 Dask Data Frames do not store the data in memory (like their equivalents in Pandas do), but only store task graphs which are to be executed in lazy way when required.